Mould remediation, abatement Vancouver, mould inspection, toxic mould clean up

 It is important to take precautions to limit your exposure to mould and mould spores:

-• Do not touch mould or moldy items with your bare hands.
+• Do not touch mould or mouldy items with your bare hands

 • Use Personal Protective equipment - N95 respirator, gloves and eye protection when investigating for mould in your home.